The Pros and Cons of Having Your Manufacturer Source the Components in Your PCB Design

 Supply chain integrity: The direct translation from MBA-speak is “you know where everything came from.”
-If you or your customers have concerns about counterfeit , this may make the decision for you.
+If you or your customers have concerns about counterfeit parts, this may make the decision for you.

 Performance: Reliable and repeatable sourcing translate directly to performance.
 If you’re doing multiple manufacturing runs, consistency in your is crucial.

-Troubleshooting and deployment speed: In terms of project delays, it will often be faster and cheaper overall to source your own , and reduce the risk of future component issues.
+Troubleshooting and deployment speed: In terms of project delays, it will often be faster and cheaper overall to source your own parts, and reduce the risk of future component issues.

 There is Professional Software Available to Keep You Organized

 The benefits of sourcing components yourself do not mask the fact that it increases your day-to-day workload.
-Luckily, you can save yourself a lot of the logistical headache by using Altium Vault®.
+Luckily, you can save yourself a lot of logistical headaches by using Altium Vault®.
 Its catalog is synced to supplier databases for approved vendors and your own internal database, which means that your components can always be up to date.
-Plus it can help facilitate ordering. can’t pack the for you, but it can take care of all the heavy lifting once the PCB design is done.
+Plus it can help facilitate ordering.
+It can’t pack them for you, but it can take care of all the heavy lifting once the PCB design is done.

-You can contact the Altium experts to learn more about , and how their PCB software can improve your PCB design and manufacturing processes.
+You can contact the Altium Designer experts to learn more about, and how their PCB software can improve your PCB design and manufacturing processes.